javiercejudo/modelico/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/modelico.svg)](https://saucelabs.com/u/modelico)

 *Note: [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) might be required for browsers other than Chrome, Firefox and Edge.
+Additionally, IE 9 & 10 also require a `getPrototypeOf` polyfill as the one in [es5-sham](https://github.com/es-shims/es5-shim#shams).
-See [browser tests](test/browser) for more details (including IE 9 & 10) or [run the current tests directly on your browser](https://rawgit.com/javiercejudo/modelico/master/test/browser/index.html).*
+See [browser tests](test/browser) for more details.*

 ## Installation